Gray's Anatomy: Currently available editions

-The current editions also contain histology, embryology, and pathology subjects that complements anatomical knowledge.
-The newest edition is the 42nd edition.
+The current editions also contain material on histology, embryology, and pathology that complements the anatomical information.
+The newest edition is the 43rd edition.
 The more popular 41st edition of Gray's Anatomy was published on 25 September 2015 by Elsevier in both print and online versions, and is the first edition to have enhanced online content including anatomical videos and a bonus Gray's imaging library.
 The 41st edition also has 24 specially invited online commentaries on contemporary anatomical topics such as advances in electron and fluorescent microscopy; the neurovascular bundles of the prostate; stem cells in regenerative medicine; the anatomy of facial aging; and technical aspects and applications of diagnostic radiology.

 The senior editor of this book and accompanying website on ExpertConsult is Professor Susan Standring, who is Emeritus Professor of Anatomy at King's College London.
 The three most recent editions differ from all previous editions in an important aspect: they present anatomical structures by their regional anatomy (i.e., ordered according to what part of the body the structures are located in – e.g. the anatomy of the bones, blood vessels and nerves, etc. of the upper extremity is described in one place).
 All editions of Gray's Anatomy previous to the 39th were organized by systemic anatomy (i.e., there were separate sections for the body's entire skeletal system, entire circulatory system and entire nervous system, etc.).
 The editors of the 39th edition acknowledged the validity of both approaches but switched to regional anatomy by popular demand.